List of IWGP Tag Team Champions

+Current champions Great-O-Khan and Henare.

 The IWGP Tag Team Championship is a professional wrestling tag team championship owned by the New Japan Pro-Wrestling (NJPW) promotion.
 "IWGP" are the initials of NJPW's governing body, the International Wrestling Grand Prix.
 The title was introduced on December 12, 1985, at an NJPW live event.
 The IWGP Heavyweight Tag Team Championship is not the only tag team title contested for in NJPW; the IWGP Junior Heavyweight Tag Team Championship is also sanctioned by NJPW.
 According to NJPW's official website, the IWGP Tag Team Championship is considered the "IWGP Heavy Weight Class", while the Junior Heavyweight Tag Team Championship is listed as the "IWGP Jr. Tag Class".
 Like most professional wrestling championships, the title is won via the result of a scripted match.
 Title changes usually happen at NJPW-promoted events;.
 However, the title has only changed hands twice at a non-NJPW event, it has been defended in several other promotions.

 Hiroyoshi Tenzan currently holds the record for most reigns by an individual wrestler, with twelve.
 Tenzan's combined twelve reign lengths add up to 1,988 days, which is the most of any champion.
 At seven reigns, Guerrillas of Destiny (Tama Tonga and Tanga Loa) hold the record for most by a team.
 Tenzan and Masahiro Chono's combined five reign lengths add up to 1,010 days (the most of any team).
 At days, Bad Intentions' (Giant Bernard and Karl Anderson) only reign is the longest in the title's history.
-Keiji Mutoh and Shiro Koshinaka's only reign is the shortest, at six days.
+Keiji Muto and Shiro Koshinaka's only reign is the shortest, at six days.
 Currently, Bad Intentions' only reign has the most defenses, with ten.
-Overall, there have been 111 reigns shared among 97 wrestlers, who made up 73 different teams.
+Overall, there have been 112 reigns shared among 97 wrestlers, who made up 73 different teams.

-The current champions are Knock Out Brothers (Yuto-Ice and Oskar), who are in their first reign as a team and individually.
-They won the titles by defeating Taichi and Tomohiro Ishii at Destruction in Kobe on September 28, 2025, in Kobe, Japan.
+The current champions are United Empire (Great-O-Khan and Henare), who are in their second reign as a team but fifth for O-Khan and second for Henare individually.
+They won the titles by defeating Knock Out Brothers (Yuto-Ice and Oskar) at Dominion 6.14 in Osaka-jo Hall in Osaka, Japan, on June 14, 2026.